serhankars/cheatsheets/git.md

     git log --all => tüm commitleri listeliyor

 HEAD => Which version we are currently viewing
+HEAD normally points to the most recent commit of a branch.
+You can make head point to a specific commit.

 Eski bir commite dönüp (checkoutlayıp) bunun üzerinde değişiklik yaparsak git yeni bir branch oluşturuyor.